vulcanrowley/TreasureHuntProto8/README.md

-Treasure Hunt base - reverted from tween experiment first complete express, socketio, phaser and procedurally-generated Dungeon with imports that can send a random number to the master html file and get the same dungeon generated on each additional client.
+Treasure Hunt base -crypto branch - feature branch to enable crypto (SOL) access

+Procedurally-generated Dungeon with hidden treasure and limited exits.
+Continuous decay of health requires feeding from food jugs scattered in maze.
+PvP combat possible with both players losing health.
+Player who finds the Treasure chest and then carries it to an Exit, wins.

-Design: NPM kicks off the Exchange server which launches the client when a users connects to the LObby.
+Design: NPM kicks off the Exchange server which launches the client when a users connects to the Lobby.
-In the Lobby, player can see other players waiting , start a new game or join a game
+In the Lobby, player can start a new game or join a game

-Whenthe player joins a game, a Dungeon is generated in the client from a random setting - 'gameSeed' - assigned in the server so all clients create the same world
+When the player joins a game, a Dungeon is generated in the client from a random setting - 'gameSeed' - assigned in the server so all clients create the same world
 The clients collect user actions and send over socketio to the server, the server computes moves and returns to the clients who then repaint the client browser.[later add movement interpolation]

 Credits:
-Multiprocesssor socket IO based on https://github.com/ivangfr/socketio-express-phaser3 Dungeon generation based on Mike West Dungeon see https://github.com/mikewesthad/dungeon and this article https://itnext.io/modular-game-worlds-in-phaser-3-tilemaps-3-procedural-dungeon-3bc19b841cd Lobby concepts based on
+Multiprocesssor socket IO based on https://github.com/ivangfr/socketio-express-phaser3 Dungeon generation based on Mike West Dungeon see https://github.com/mikewesthad/dungeon and this article https://itnext.io/modular-game-worlds-in-phaser-3-tilemaps-3-procedural-dungeon-3bc19b841cd Lobby concepts based on "https://github.com/isaacjohnsononline/phaser-game-lobby"/"zackabrah / phaser-game-lobby"

 DevLog:7/9/22
 Most of localhost version running except combat and health decay disabled during dev - updated COMPLETED